 Results and Discussion

 The amplified PCR products of the DRB1 gene exon 2 (284 bp) (fig 1) population revealed three genotypes: AA, AB, and BB (fig 2).
-The range of FEC and HEC observed in the study period was zero to 4500 and zero to 1100 respectively.Values of FEC and HEC across different genetic and non-genetic factors are represented in table 1.
+The range of FEC and HEC observed in the study period was zero to 4500 and zero to 1100, respectively.Values of FEC and HEC across different genetic and non-genetic factors are represented in table 1.

 Fig 1.
 PCR product of exon 2 of DRB1 gene of caprine-Mhc